Drazzizzi/Plex-Discord-Media-Updates/README.md

 # Running the Script

 The python script is meant to be scheduled and run on a regular basis; its `lookback_time` variable should be set to match that schedule.
-The default config has it scanning your plex library for new media added within the last 24 hours.
+The default configuration has it scanning your plex library for new media added within the last 24 hours.
 Therefore, an appropriate schedule would be to run the script every 24 hours.
 This can be achieved via crontab, systemd timers, or the user scripts plugin if you're on unraid.